mapswipe/mapswipe/docs/develop-ios.md

 See [the android page](develop-android.md#version-numbering) for details.

-On the iOS side, the version number is not written in files, but passed to fastlane via environment variables during the build.
-The variables are set from `package.json` to ensure a single source of truth, so android and iOS builds will have matching version and build numbers.
-See `.travis.yml` and `fastlane` files (under `ios/fastlane/`) for details.

 ## CI build process

 **Warning**: this is written as I discover the process, it may not be fully accurate, correct or optimal.